National Council for Accreditation of Teacher Education (NCATE) Accredited

 1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

 2. A minimum cumulative GPA of 3.0 (4.0 scale)

 3. Meeting with a department advisor to review college transcripts to determine eligibility prior to applying to the program.

-4. A completed Application Requirement Worksheet (included in the application packet) detailing:
+4. A completed Application Requirement Workshop (included in the online application) detailing:

 a.
 College-level work in each of the following: English, mathematics, science, and social studies.
 Each applicant will have completed this requirement as an undergraduate or will be required to complete 6 credit hours of study in each of these four disciplines.
-Basic college writing courses (ENG 101 or ENG 102) do not count toward the English requirement.
+Basic college writing courses (CWP 101 or CWP 102) do not count toward the English requirement.

 b.
 Undergraduate major or courses applicable to an acceptable concentration.